VasuGoel/python-face-recognition/README.md

 pip install face_recognition
 ```

-#### 4. Run a face recognition match on people in known and unknown folders in img/
+#### 4. Run a face recognition match on people in img/known/ and img/unknown/

 * Put labelled images of known people in 'img/known/'
 * To run a match of face_recognition on unknown people, put them inside 'img/unknown'